 Security disabled, A-CPE will further fragment/pack MAC PDUs

-Procedure 1 on non-ARQ connections: The following procedure shall be used when the security sublayer for the S-CPE is configured to provide authentication/encryption of MAC PDUs exchanged between the A-BS and S-CPE, and the distributed A-CPE will not further fragment/pack PDUs:
+Procedure 1 on non-ARQ connections: The following procedure shall be used when the security sublayer for the S-CPE is configured to provide authentication/encryption of MAC PDUs exchanged between the A-BS and S-CPE, and the distributed scheduling A-CPE will not further fragment/pack PDUs:

-When a distributed A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
-In the US this includes, the BR and GMSH subheaders.
+When a distributed scheduling A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
+In the US, this may include the BR subheader and Grant management subheader (GMSH).

 The A-CPE forwards the MAC PDU as is, i.e. it does not modify the MAC PDU contents (GMH, subheaders, payload).